 This is where a good shoulder physiotherapist can be particularly useful in providing you with a program that’s tailored to your function, pain, and physical capacity to get the best outcome possible.
 Finding a great therapist makes rehabilitation relatively easy.

 At Thrive Physio Plus part of your shoulder treatment involves exercising the shoulder using a variety of push, pull, raise, carry and lift movements depending on the exact nature of your shoulder symptoms.
 Starting with gentle exercises if you are in a lot of pain and progressing to more challenging exercises as your muscle strength improves and pain decreases is a great way to rid yourself of shoulder pain or shoulder injury for good.

 The video below explores what a good shoulder physiotherapist prescribed rehab session should look like.
 It should be mentioned that in reality, each exercise is specifically tailored to the individual and their level of pain and function at the time.
 The following exercises are just an example of some of the exercises we commonly use when treating shoulder pain.

 What exercises should you avoid with shoulder impingement?

 Ultimately, none!
-Of course often in the early stages of rehabilitation generally we avoid more complex movements, but as pain subsides and function improves we seek to expose the shoulder to a wide variety of movements of exercise in order to build a strong, robust and pain free shoulder.
+Of course, often in the early stages of rehabilitation generally, we avoid more complex movements, but as the pain subsides and function improves we seek to expose the shoulder to a wide variety of movements of exercise in order to build a strong, robust and pain-free shoulder.

 When completing a shoulder physiotherapist rehab program, contrary to popular belief, minor discomfort is actually ok when performing your exercises.
 So long as the pain is tolerable for you, and your symptoms return back to baseline within 24 hours, that level of exercise is ok.